darmenliu/nuwa-terminal-chat/README.md

 - `cmdmode`: Set the terminal as a command mode
 - `taskmode`: Set the terminal as a task mode
 - `agentmode`: Set the terminal as an agent mode
-- `bashmode`: Set the terminal as a traditional bash terminal mode
+- `bash`: Set the terminal as a traditional bash terminal mode

 2. Using keyboard shortcuts (in interactive mode):
 - `Ctrl+C`: Switch to Chat mode
 - `Ctrl+F`: Switch to Command mode
 - `Ctrl+S`: Switch to Task mode
 - `Ctrl+A`: Switch to Agent mode
-- `Ctrl+B`: Switch to Bash mode

 The current mode is indicated by the prompt prefix:
 - Chat mode: `path@`